Maestro-111/movies-search-system/README.md

 It's convinient to use docker to  get all packages/dependencies set up together.

-1) Create a dokcer compose:
+1) Create a docker compose:

 ```
 docker compose build